MPHA is updating this post as the situation develops.

 Depending upon the circumstances, health officials might recommend or enforce additional measures to protect the public health.
 MPHA would support and comply with these measures.

-MPHA would not be notified in any formal way of a positive diagnosis.
+MPHA is not formally notified of a positive diagnosis.
 Under the law, MPHA is a landlord, not a health care provider.
-This prohibits us from asking about or sharing health-related information of tenants.
-In the event of a positive case, public health officials manage the situation.
+Until there is different legal guidance, this prohibits us from asking about or sharing health-related information of tenants, and prohibits health authorities from sharing information with us.
+In the event of a positive case or outbreak, we must follow the lead of public health officials to manage the situation.

 Note that certain MPHA properties (or portions of properties) are assisted-living facilities with services managed by partners.
 These facilities are subject to different rules and may institute different protocols than our properties in general.